Associate Professor of Music and the Humanities in the College; Deputy Provost for the Arts

 Phone: (773) 702-8788

 Lawrence Zbikowski’s principal research interests involve applying recent work in cognitive science (especially that done by cognitive linguists and cognitive psychologists) to various problems confronted by music scholars, with a particular focus on music theory and analysis.
-His recent seminars have focused on music and gesture, on musical time, and on connections between music and the emotions.
+His recent seminars have focused on relationships between music and language, on theories of embodiment and their relationship to musical knowledge, and on musical time.
 He also teaches analysis courses that deal with a range of music, which lately have focused on music of the 18th and 19th centuries.
-During 2010-2011 he received a fellowship from the American Council of Learned Societies and was also a Fulbright Visiting Research Chair at McGill University; both awards were in support of a book project concerned with developing a cognitive grammar of music.
+During 2010–2011 he received a fellowship from the American Council of Learned Societies and was also a Fulbright Visiting Research Chair at McGill University; both awards were in support of a book project concerned with developing a cognitive grammar of music.

 Recent Courses Taught

 - Analysis of song—Autumn 2013

 - History of music theory II—Winter 2013